rummysoda/OsuBackgroundNuker/README.md

     ```
     or this way:
     ```
-    OsuBackgroundNuker.exe --path <Path to your osu! song folder>
+    OsuBackgroundNuker.exe --path "<Path to your osu! song folder>" (DONT FORGET THE QUOTES PLS)
     ```
     depending on your installation method.
     Passing an invalid directory will result in a crash and will not delete anything.